huskyroboticsteam/Simulator/README.md

 ## Cameras
 The simulator is able to simulate the cameras with the following names:
-- front
+- mast
-- rear
+- hand
-- upperArm
+- wrist

 ## Additional Hardware Devices
 The simulator is also able to simulate the following hardware devices: